pratheekhegde/gatsby-personal-site/content/posts/2020-01-13-a-fresh-start.md

 ---
 template: post
-title: A fresh start
+title: A Fresh Start of a New Decade
 slug: a-fresh-start
 draft: false
 date: 2020-01-13T09:53:48.857Z
-description: A new decade.
+description: >-
+  Some commitments for the new Decade.
 Discontinuing medium and starting my personal blog.
 category: Other
 tags:
   - Other